carlahy/garden/modules/vienna/principles of planning and urbanism.md

 #### urban development planning

-- The tool for the time of the "golden age" of the welfare state
+- The tool for the time of the "golden age" of the [[welfare state]]
 - ==coordination==
 - **Urban development plan**: a massive, all embracing documents to guide development
 	- 1984: Vienna's first urban development plan
 - Idea isn't that other tools aren't in use anymore, but that there is a *new* tool (think of tools as staircase, accumulating, rather than replacement)
 - This type of planning came to an end because many plans didn't become reality
-	- eg. "finger plans" (eg. in Copenhagen) predicting that populations will grow along linear 'fingers', which hasn't materialised; in reality grew between fingers
+	- eg. "[[fingerplan]]" (eg. in Copenhagen) predicting that populations will grow along linear 'fingers', which hasn't materialised; in reality grew between fingers
 - Need to **collaborate** with external organisations who are infringing on urban planning like never before
 	- eg. Droitwich, Worcestershire: government departments, county and borough departments, appointed agencies, private enterprises, community interests
 - Technocrats in expanded definition of the term